ublk-org/qcow2-rs/README.md

 - block device like interface, minimized read/write unit is aligned with block size of the FS qcow2 image

-- cross-platform support, verified on linux(Fedora/ubuntu), freebsd, macos and windows
+- cross-platform support, verified on linux(Fedora/ubuntu), freebsd and windows

 This project is based on qcow2 implementation from `rsd`[^1]